What is the Electronic System for Travel Authorization?

 - United Kingdom

-You’ll need to improve your citizenship and will also have to prove that you have a valid passport from one of those partner nations before you can move forward.
+You’ll have to prove that you have a valid passport from one of those partner nations before you can move forward.

 If you’re ESTA application is approved you’re going to be granted permission to enter into the United States.
 You’ll be able to visit for tourism and business travel purposes only, however, and again this isn’t going to operate like a traditional visa.
 There is no extended-stay application process with the ESTA the way there is with a traditional visa, either.